ractivejs/rv/README.md

 });
 ```

-Once RequireJS is configured, you can import components like so:
+Once RequireJS is configured, you can import templates like so:

 ```js
 // At the top-level of your app, e.g. inside your main.js file